 Gideon has spoken at the House of Commons and given evidence to the House of Commons Home Affairs Committee.
 His work for Campaign Against Antisemitism has been publicly praised by the British Government.

 The Algemeiner awarded Gideon as one of the “top 100 people positively influencing Jewish life”, and the Simon Wiesenthal Center hailed him as a “Jewish hero who proves that there are still powerful ways to leverage democratic rules to serve justice and protect Jewish community”.

 Gideon has worked in high-tech, commercial real estate and management consultancy.
-In addition to his charitable work for Campaign Against Antisemitism, he also serves as Vice Chairman member of the Jewish National Fund UK.
+In addition to his charitable work for Campaign Against Antisemitism, he also serves as Vice Chairman of the Jewish National Fund UK.